trustpilot/documentation-bruno-collection/README.md

 ## Authentication
 The Bruno collection has been configured to handle token authentication for you.
 On your first request (and prior to any following request), a script will fetch a valid token based on the environment variables you've configured, and populate the request accordingly.
 When a token expires, the script will fetch a new token automatically before the next request.
 The script can be found in the collection configuration tab.

+## Optional setup for using OAuth2 grant type: password
+If you would instead like to use grant type: password:
+1. Update the following environment variables:
+- `grantType` - add `password`
+- `username` - Trustpilot business username
+- `password` - Trustpilot business password
+The background script will now automatically fetch a valid token with the updated grant type.

 ## Secrets
 Secrets are the equivalent of passwords.
 Secrets are not to be shared with anyone.
 Do not untick the 'Secret' checkbox when configuring environment variables - this will ensure your secret value(s) are not committed to the collection's files.